Skip to main content

 From La Paz to Cochabamba:

-Busses heading to Cochabamba are found on the right hand side, next to the main entrance.
+Buses heading to Cochabamba are found on the right-hand side, next to the main entrance.

-The cheaper busses at just 30B (€3.75) run until around 1pm.
-After that prices rise to 50B (€6.25), you will secure an overnight bus for 50B.
+The cheaper buses at just 30B (€3.75) run until around 1 pm.
+After that prices rise to 50B (€6.25), and you will secure an overnight bus for 50B.
 Especially if you book it early.

-We took the day in La Paz to renew our visas and catch up with friends (and Crazy Dave… again!) so we booked an overnight with the company Bolivar, leaving at 10.30pm.
-Bolivar busses are equipped with toilets (but ours was locked and apparently broken) but at least, as advertised, the seats are semi cama.
+We took the day in La Paz to renew our visas and catch up with friends (and Crazy Dave… again!) so we booked an overnight with the company Bolivar, leaving at 10.30 pm.
+Bolivar buses are equipped with toilets (but ours was locked and apparently broken) but at least, as advertised, the seats are semi-cama.

 Two gates up from Bolivar is a luggage storage service.
 We stored our large bags for 10B (€1.25) and our smaller ones for 6B (€0.75).

-Fed, watered and with our fresh new 30 day visa, we boarded the the Bolivar bus and got settled for the evening ride.
+Fed, watered and with our fresh new 30-day visa, we boarded the Bolivar bus and got settled for the evening ride.
 Temperatures drop drastically throughout the night so wrap up!
-As you near Cochabamba it gets a little warmer (thank God!).
-We went to sleep shivering and woke up in a layer of sweat, pulling into the Cochabamba bus terminal at 6.30am.
+As you near Cochabamba, it gets a little warmer (thank God!).
+We went to sleep shivering and woke up in a layer of sweat, pulling into the Cochabamba bus terminal at 6.30 am.

 From Cochabamba to Torotoro: